 Tables

 Table 1.
-The causal effect of childhood-onset asthma on mental disorders by univariable MR analysis
+The causal effect of childhood-onset asthma on mental disorders as determined by univariable MR analysis.

 Figure legends

 Figure 1.
-Overview of the study design and three MR assumptions
+Overview of the study design and three MR assumptions.

-MR1: the genetic instruments are significantly associated with the exposure variables; MR2: the genetic variants are not associated with confounding factors; MR3: the genetic variants affect the outcome only through the exposure while not through any alternative pathways.
+MR1: the genetic instruments are significantly associated with the exposure variables; MR2: the genetic variants are not associated with confounding factors; MR3: the genetic variants affect the outcome only through the exposure and there are no alternative pathways.
 MDD: Major Depressive Disorder; ADHD: attention deficit hyperreactivity disorder.

 Figure 2.
-Scatter plot of the selected causal estimates
+Scatter plot of the selected causal estimates.

 A. Scatter plot of the causal estimates between childhood-onset asthma and major depressive disorder; B. Scatter plot of the causal estimates between childhood-onset asthma and bipolar disorder; C. Scatter plot of the causal estimates between age-of-onset of asthma and major depressive disorder; D. Scatter plot of the causal estimates between age-of-onset of asthma and major depressive disorder.